 Diliya’s story isn’t necessarily uncommon, but what makes it different is the way she warriored-up and faced things in order to turn her life around.
 That’s why I believe her journey is an undeniably inspiring one because it’s courageous, honest, and hopefully enlightening for all of those who may have gone through heartbreak (haven’t we all really?).

-Right when started telling me about her story, she had already surprised me.
+Even before starting telling me about her story, she had already surprised me.
 With her edgy, hippy, almost teenage looks (despite her being in her thirties), I would have never imagined her working at a bank – sharp reminder that you can never judge a book by its cover!

-After a ten year relationship, they both realized that things were not working and decided to go on a break that eventually lasted a year.
+After a ten year relationship, they both realised that they were not happy and decided to go on a break that eventually lasted a year.
 In the name of love, they tried to give the relationship another chance and moved back in together, but after six months they decided it wasn’t going to work out and opted for divorce.
 Even though it was an amicable split, she felt completely devastated and fell into a deep, dark hole.
 All sorts of negative thoughts she had never had before, suddenly arose: what did I do wrong?
 Am I not enough for him?
 I’m not beautiful.
 I’m not interesting.
 I don’t deserve to be loved.

 “Everybody needs someone, It’s human nature, But you can deny it if you want to.
 I don’t.
-And sometimes, we need to dig deeper and ask ourselves: are we truly ready, either mentally or emotionally, to love and be loved?.” – D.R.
+And sometimes, we need to dig deeper and ask ourselves: are we truly ready, either mentally or emotionally, to love and be loved?.” – Diliya

 We all know that finding someone with whom we can connect on a deeper level (let alone, fall in love) is a rather unusual thing, so it was only normal for her to feel like she could never be that lucky twice.
 Her emotions took over her mind and soul, and sadness seemed to be ruling her days.
 But still, life went on, just as if it was turning blind eyes to her suffering.